 When I made my way to the nursing room for the 10:30 feeding, many of the other women looked and walked like they were in serious pain.
 I thought that I shouldn’t complain.

 After lunch, my husband came to visit, and it was our first time to be together as a family.
 It was his first time to hold the baby.
 Apparently they didn’t let him hold the baby after delivery.
+In hindsight, I wish I had added that in my birth plan.
+I had no idea it would not have been a possibility.

-Before giving birth, I didn’t want to stay in the hospital.
-After giving birth, I relished the idea of being in the hospital.
 By the the second day, however, I was becoming restless.
 I took to using the stairs from my 4th floor room to the nursery on the 2nd floor.
 I did stretches and cat/camel pose to pass time and to strengthen my pelvis.

 Aside from exercise and walking up and down the hallway, there wasn’t much to do.
-I wasn’t allowed to go out which made me frustrated. there was a Starbucks, Daiso AND 7/11 within a one minute walk radius but I couldn’t go.
+I wasn’t allowed to go out which made me frustrated.
+There was a Starbucks, Daiso AND 7/11 within a one minute walk radius but I couldn’t go.

 From the third day, I opted to have baby stay in my room so I could get used to having her around me.
 I figured I better practice learning how to eat and hold a baby at the same time while I’m in the hospital.